-In 2021, two significant drug busts in India within a short span of a month have raised concerns about the credibility of Indian security agencies in international drug regulatory bodies.
+In 2021, two significant drug busts in India, within a short span of a month, have raised concerns about the credibility of Indian security agencies in international drug regulatory bodies.
 On September 16, 2021, the Indian Directorate of Revenue Intelligence (DRI) seized a massive consignment of three tons of refined heroin from a warehouse in Ahmedabad, India.
-Additionally, on September 15, 2021, the DRI uncovered and seized 3 tonnes of Afghan-origin heroin, valued at Rs.
-15,000 crores, from the Mundra port in Gujarat, marking one of India's largest drug hauls under suspicious circumstances (India Today Magazine, October 18, 2021).
 A fortnight later, the Narcotics Control Bureau (NCB) arrested a group of partygoers in Mumbai for consuming drugs, including Aryan Khan, the son of the prominent Muslim movie star Shah Rukh Khan.
-Despite being a guest at the party, Aryan Khan was named the main accused by Indian drug law enforcement agencies.
+Despite being a guest at the party, Aryan Khan was named the main accused by Indian drug law-enforcement agencies.
 However, he was later exonerated of charges.
-Indian authorities and state-owned media attempted to establish a connection between drug trafficking in India and a wealthy Muslim movie star (as a scapegoat).
-The handling of these large drug consignments and the suspicious actions of Indian authorities suggest an effort to tie up loose ends.
-There is a palpable fear among Indian authorities of exposing India's involvement in international drug trafficking via its golden drug silk route through Iran.
+Indian authorities and state-owned media attempted to establish a connection between drug-trafficking in India and a wealthy Muslim movie star (as a scapegoat).
+The handling of these large drug consignments and the suspicious actions of the Indian authorities suggest an effort to tie up loose ends.
+There is a palpable fear among the Indian authorities of exposing India's involvement in international drug-trafficking via its golden drug silk route through Iran.
 The narcotics were headed to Delhi, with the Mundra Port's shipload of heroin originating from Kandahar and loaded into two containers at Iran's Bandar Abbas port.
-Another seizure in Mumbai had originated from Iran's Chabahar port, owned by Indian business tycoon Gautam Adani, a close associate of Modi.
-Indian authorities are portraying these seizures as one of the biggest catches ever in documented history by any drug enforcement agency, projecting the Indian government as having a highly skilled Anti-Narcotics force.
-As Satya Narayan Pradhan, Director General of Narcotics Control Bureau (NCB) said: -
+Another seizure in Mumbai had originated from Iran's Chabahar port, owned by the Indian business tycoon Gautam Adani, a close associate of Modi.
+The Indian authorities are portraying these seizures as one of the biggest catches ever in documented history by any drug-enforcement agency, projecting the Indian government as having a highly skilled Anti-Narcotics force.

-"Drug consumption is no longer a social stigma in India which is worrisome.
+As Satya Narayan Pradhan, Director General of Narcotics Control Bureau (NCB), said: "Drug consumption is no longer a social stigma in India, which is worrisome.
 Over 50 million drug addicts in India are a huge pull.
-This indicates the widespread drug peddling and availability entering India from somewhere".
+This indicates the widespread drug peddling and availability, entering India from somewhere."10

-&lt;sup>10 https://narcoticsindia.nic.in/Publication/2020.pdf
+10 https://narcoticsindia.nic.in/Publication/2020.pdf.